World Ocean Watch

 Created By Patxi Pastor, Dr. Barry Rock & Phil Browne

 The Celebration of the Sea Foundation is proud to have developed the World Ocean Watch (WOW) Environmental and Educational Marine Science Program to train students around the world to serve as ambassadors for our planet’s oceans.
-The program is specifically designed to engage students in STEAM (Science, Technology, Engineering, Arts & Math) by introducing K-12 students and the general public to the critical relationships that exist between marine and principle ecosystems and foster a greater sense of stewardship towards the animals that inhabit them.
+The program is specifically designed to engage students in STREAM (Science, Technology, Resiliency, Engineering, Arts & Math) by introducing K-12 students and the general public to the critical relationships that exist between marine and principle ecosystems and foster a greater sense of stewardship towards the animals that inhabit them.
 The principal elements of the program focus on a wide variety of practical “life skills” to build self-esteem and excitement for the learning process among our nation’s youth.

 The educational template for WOW has been be modeled after the nationally acclaimed “Forest Watch” program, which which was developed with NASA (National Aeronautics and Space Administration) Landsat thematic mapper satellite data by Dr. Barry Rock, the Director of University of New Hampshire’s complex Systems Research Center.
 Dr. Rock is a former Jet Propulsion Laboratory staff member and an internationally respected scientist in his field of environmental studies and education.
 Dr. Rock served as Al Gore’s Senior Scientist for the GLOBE (Global Learning and Observations to Benefit the Environment), which included 135 Countries around the world.
 Dr. Rock initially piloted the Forest Watch program in Concord High School in New Hampshire with the leadership of Phil Browne, a veteran science teacher in the state’s educational system.
 He is also a co-founder of WOW with Dr. Rock and The Celebration of the Sea’s founder and CEO, Patxi Pastor.